Connect with others who understand.

 • Splenomegaly (enlarged spleen)

-• Feeling full after not eating very much
+• A feeling of fullness after not eating very much

 • Night sweats